fff7d1bc/better-initramfs/README.rst

 What can it be useful for?
 ==========================
 - Debug your brand-new kernel.
-For example, you got kernel panic unable to mount rootfs and you really don't know where is problem, missing filesystems support in kernel or maybe missing support for your SCSI/SATA/whatever or your 2nd sata controller driver started before 1st and your 'sda' is 'sdb'.
+For example, you got kernel panic unable to mount rootfs and you really don't know where the problem is, missing filesystems support in kernel or maybe missing support for your SCSI/SATA/whatever or your 2nd sata controller driver started before 1st and your 'sda' is 'sdb'.
 Really, initramfs sh is very useful.
 You can check dmesg, you can check /dev for devices and try manual mount rootfs to get error.
 - Luks encrypted rootfs.
 - LVM-based rootfs,
 - System rescue tool.